rasmus-kirk/nixarr/README.md

 - Bugs are around
 - Options generally won't be changed, but I reserve the right
-- Some options are mostly untested
+- Few options are mostly untested

 The general format won't change however.
 If you do still use it, any feedback would be greatly appreciated.